jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

             second={'key': 'value'},
         )

-  the test passes because :ref:`use the same name in the definition of the function when I call it with keyword arguments<test_type_error_w_keyword_arguments>`.
+  the test passes because :ref:`I used the same name in the definition of the function when I called it with keyword arguments<test_type_error_w_keyword_arguments>`.

 * I move the :ref:`call<how to call a function with input>` to ``function_08`` from :ref:`test_type_error_w_args_and_kwargs` that uses :ref:`keyword arguments<test_keyword_arguments>` to :ref:`test_type_error_w_keyword_arguments`